 Registered nurses are responsible for care planning.
-Resident files reviewed evidenced resident and whānau input into decision making.
+Resident files reviewed evidenced resident and family/whānau input into decision making.
 Resident files included medical notes by the general practitioner and visiting allied health professionals.

 The activities and lifestyle team provides and implements a wide variety of activities which include cultural celebrations.
-The programme includes community visitors and outings subject to Covid-19 restrictions, entertainment and activities that meet the individual recreational, physical, cultural, and cognitive abilities and resident preferences.
 Residents are supported to maintain links within the community.